 For the submerged camerawork, Splash had Jordan Klein, Sr., the legendary aquatic cinematographer who had invented the first housings to take cameras underwater, and whose credits included 20,000 Leagues Under the Sea, Creature from the Black Lagoon, Flipper, Thunderball, and Jaws.
 “Commercial underwater sound wasn’t around.
 We had hand signals”—he’d developed them for Flipper—“and the ‘telephone booth,’” Klein, who is 95 and still diving, said via FaceTime from his lakeside home in Central Florida, not far from where he’d built the set’s eighty-foot wrecked Spanish galleon.
 He and Howard ducked into the “booth,” which was an upside-down aluminum air chamber, whenever communication broke down.

-Short’s team made six tails.
+Short’s team made seven tails.
 Two for Hannah as Madison.
 Two for her stunt double, who was not once used.
-A tail for Madison as a merchild, who meets Tom Hanks’s yokely character as a boy in Cape Cod.
+A puppeteered tail for Madison as a merchild, who meets Tom Hanks’s yokely character as a boy in Cape Cod.
+A polyfoam-filled one to slap stuntmen with.
 And one impromptu lightweight model for their swimming choreographer Mike Nomad, who was pressed into service for the scene when Hank’s Allen turns his back to the shoreline, just missing the foam femme’s dolphin leap.

 Klein engineered a pneumatic ram to get the shot.
 “There’s a perfect example of old-timey effects versus CG,” Short suggested.
 “For that today, the whole character would be CG.
 Her splash might be a real water splash, just to give it some weight, and then you’d comp it all together.”
 In Splash: “That’s real, timed stuff that really happened in real time.
 Tom’s facing the ocean; you’ve got a stuntman breathing off a tube underwater, waiting for his cue and for the effects people to blast him into the air; the camera folks are angled.
 It’s various departments assembling to create one great shot.”